CareerExplorer’s step-by-step guide on how to become an author.

 Select a Professional Path

-Do I want to write non-fiction pieces and work as a business writer or copywriter?
+- Do I want to write non-fiction pieces and work as a copywriter?

-Do I want to write columns and articles for newspapers and magazines and be a journalist?
+- Do I want to write articles for newspapers/magazines, and be a journalist?

 Undergraduate Certificate or Degree